 - they're rarely very effective

-- they need to be taken for a long time (up to two years)
+- they need to be taken for a long time (up to 2 years)

-- gallstones can recur once treatment is stopped
+- you can get gallstones again after treatment is stopped

 Side effects of ursodeoxycholic acid are uncommon and are usually mild.
 The most commonly reported side effects are feeling sick, being sick and itchy skin.